h3llo-hacker/fc/src/github.com/docker/docker/docs/reference/commandline/dockerd.md

 namespaces, the Security Options entry in the response will list "userns" as one of the enabled security features.

-#### Behavior differences when user namespaces are enabled

-When you start the Docker daemon with `--userns-remap`, Docker segregates the graph directory where the images are stored by adding an extra directory with a name corresponding to the remapped UID and GID.
-For example, if the remapped UID and GID begin with `165536`, all images and containers running with that remap setting are located in `/var/lib/docker/165536.165536` instead of `/var/lib/docker/`.

-In addition, the files and directories within the new directory, which correspond to images and container layers, are also owned by the new UID and GID.
-To set the ownership correctly, you need to re-pull the images and restart the containers after starting the daemon with `--userns-remap`.

 ### Detailed information on `subuid`/`subgid` ranges

 Given potential advanced use of the subordinate ID ranges by power users, the